grafana/mimir/docs/sources/operators-guide/architecture/components/alertmanager.md

 The Mimir Alertmanager uses the same [configuration file](https://prometheus.io/docs/alerting/latest/configuration/#configuration-file) that the Prometheus Alertmanager uses.

 > **Note:** The Mimir Alertmanager exposes the configuration API according to the path set by the `-server.path-prefix` flag.
 It does not use the path set by the `-http.alertmanager-http-prefix` flag.
-> With the default configuration of `-server.path-prefix`, the Alertmanager URL used as the `mimirtool` `--address` flag has no path portion.
+> If you run Mimir with the default configuration (`-server.path-prefix`, where the default value is `/`), then only set the hostname for the `--address` flag of the `mimirtool` command; do not set a path-specific address.
+For example, `/` is correct, and `/alertmanager` is incorrect.

 The following sample command shows how to upload a tenant's Alertmanager configuration using `mimirtool`: